Petitioning Process to Establish a Chapter of Beta Alpha Psi

-- The name and contact information of at least one accounting, finance or information systems faculty member, approved by the department administration, who is willing and can provide recurring advice and support to the petitioning chapter to be designated as "Faculty Advisor."
+- The name and contact information of at least one accounting, finance, business analytics or digital technology faculty member, approved by the department administration, who is willing and can provide recurring advice and support to the petitioning chapter to be designated as "Faculty Advisor."
 Such person must provide a signed statement that she/he has read, understands, and will fully implement BAP’s constitution and bylaws.
 The faculty advisor of a petitioning chapter is expected to attend BAP regional and annual meetings.
 (See Checklist item IV in Petitioning Application for a Sample Faculty Advisor Statement)

 - A letter of support for a BAP chapter at your institution from the Dean of your college or school.
 The letter should indicate that the Dean is willing to provide sustained financial support for the proposed chapter as well as provision for a Faculty Advisor who will need to spend considerable time on his/her duties.
 Ideally, serving as Faculty Advisor will be considered favorably in the faculty member’s evaluation.
 (See Checklist item IV in Petitioning Application for a Sample Dean’s Letter of Support)

-- A letter from the Chair or Head of at least one of the three departments (accounting, finance, or information systems) indicating a willingness to provide sustained financial support for a BAP chapter, and support for the nominated Faculty Advisor.
+- A letter from the Chair or Head of at least one of the three departments (accounting, finance, business analytics or digital technology) indicating a willingness to provide sustained financial support for a BAP chapter, and support for the nominated Faculty Advisor.
 (See Checklist item IV in Petitioning Application for a Sample Chair’s Letter of Support)